safespring/web/content/geant/price.md

 ---

 {{% note "Information" %}}
 All prices are in EUR, excluding VAT.
-For price lists in other currencies, please [download the price list in Excel format](/pricelist/geant/geant_safespring_pricelist.xlsx).
+For a combined price list in SEK, NOK, EUR and DKR, please [download the price list in Excel format](/pricelist/geant/geant_safespring_pricelist.xlsx).
 {{% /note %}}

 ## Safespring Compute